ckilpatrick23/udacity_sql_ck/README.md

 ## Getting Started

-This repository includes a .sql file with 4 different queries intended to be performed on the sample data given for the 2nd project found in Udacity’s Business Analytics course.
-To run these queries, the chinook db database can be downloaded from this repo.
+This repository includes a .sql file with 4 different queries performed on the sample data.
+To run these queries:
+- The chinook.db database is available for download in this repo.
+- The ck_queries.txt files include 4 different blocks.
+You can select the code from the in between the `\*QUERY*\` title and the `\*END*\` comment to generate the tables.

 The code blocks found inside of the queries.txt file can be used to generate the following tables: